 In other words, the tax situation for those with life insurance retirement plans are much more secure and predictable than those with other strategies where paying taxes is involved.

-If you access your money prior to age 59.5, you will pay a early withdrawal penalty.
-The penalty for early withdrawals that don’t mean the hardship criteria is 10%, and of course you are taxed on these as well.
+A 401(k) may allow you to do the same thing, but the access to your money comes at a cost.
+With a 401(k) plan, if you access your money prior to age 59.5, you will pay a early withdrawal penalty.
+The penalty for early withdrawals that don’t meet the hardship criteria is 10%, and of course you are taxed on these as well.

 Infinite Banking